imbhargav5/rooks/CONTRIBUTING.md

 ### Creating a new hook

 #### New hook
-From the root of the project run `yarn run create`.
+From the root of the project run `yarn new`.
 This should start the process to create a new hook and set up the package.

 #### Current hooks fixes / updates
 Make sure you have Yarn package manager installed globally on your machine.